-UGA Feline Health Symposium – NEW DATE!Hosted by: Office of Continuing Education
+UGA Feline Health Symposium: In remembrance of Kaws and SukiHosted by: Office of Continuing Education

-The first annual University of Georgia Feline Health Symposium will bring together experts in all areas of feline health and feature cutting-edge abstract presentations, as well as clinically oriented lectures in all aspects of feline health.
+The first annual University of Georgia Feline Health Symposium will bring together experts in all areas of feline health and feature cutting-edge abstract presentations, as well as clinically oriented lectures in all aspects of feline health, offering 8 hours of CE credit.

 The goals of this annual symposium are to focus our attention on the unique health challenges of cats and create a forum to help find solutions to those challenges.